Photonic quantum generative adversarial networks for classical data: A photonic QGAN

+In order to evaluate the models we compute the similarity score, which computes a pairwise SSIM of 500 random real images from the training dataset against 500 images generated by the quantum generator and then average across all the images.
+We also compute the the diversity score: first we compute the pairwise SSIM among the generated images, and again average across all images.
+This value is then subtracted from 1 to follow the logic of high diversity corresponding to more diverse (rather than more similar) images.

+To have a baseline for comparison, we train a small GAN with a classical generator, which has approximately the same amount of parameters as the largest generator considered in this work (around 330).
+This model is one of the simplest possible generators with only 1 small hidden layer, built in a way to allow for a fair comparison with quantum analog, with the training hyperparameters identical to those utilized for quantum generators.
+We note that a classical generator like this is heavily underparametrized and would not normally be used in a setting other than a comparative one, however it mimics well the behaviour of small quantum models discussed here.

+We plot the similarity against the diversity for all the models tested, along with corresponding scores of the classical model on a scatter plot presented on Figure \ref{fig:simdiv}.
+Firstly, we note that diversity and similarity are anticorrelated for small models discussed here.
+In addition, the quantum model with the highest similarity (highlighted as a square, corresponding to Figure \ref{fig:bestconf-C}, left) has a performance comparable to that of the classical model (highlighted as a triangle), with slightly worse similarity and a slightly better diversity.
+Moreover, the quantum generator has around $2/3$ parameters of the classical one (208 vs 332).

-We refer the reader to Appendix \ref{sec:appendixmodel} for further analysis of the results and for hypotheses as to why some configurations perform better than others.
-Overall, the models from Figure \ref{fig:bestconf-C} behaved best and we select them for further simulations.
+Visual inspection confirms that indeed the results are of generally high quality for this model, albeit not very diverse.
+We thus choose this model for further testing, since it compares the best to the classical alternative.
+We refer the reader to Section S2 of the Supplemental Document for further analysis of the results and for hypotheses as to why some configurations perform better than others.

-In particular, we apply the model from the left hand side of Figure \ref{fig:bestconf-C} to the generation of other digits.
-We present results for some digits in Figure \ref{fig:digits}, while the rest of the digits can be found in the Github respository \citep{photonicqgan}.
+We apply the model from the left hand side of Figure \ref{fig:bestconf-C} to the generation of other digits.
+We present results for some digits in Figure \ref{fig:digits}, while the rest of the digits can be found in the Github respository \cite{photonicqgan}.
 An additional 500 iterations were employed here in order to properly assess the convergence for different digits.
 When comparing to target data, we see that the model performs fairly well for most of the digits, and each sampled digit has recognizable contours.
 Importantly, the model either converges or is bound to do so for all the digits, which is indicated by a narrowing of the standard deviation for the $L_G$ loss.
 While some digits may require more training iterations to reach an equilibrium state, we can assert that the model starts producing realistic results around iteration 1500.